 Dessert Menu Delights

 Now you know everything there is to know about the history, categories, and predicted trends for desserts in the upcoming months.
-You could consider if any of these delights would make a great addition to your restaurant's dessert menu.
+You could consider if any of these delights would make a great addition to your restaurant's dessert menu and even brunch menu.

 You might want to keep some of your classic choices and experiment by adding a few ideas from our list.
 You can make it all fit the a la carte meaning with lots of complementary dishes.
 Recipe costing can help you maximize your profit margin and stay ahead of inventory.